Jennifer Lawrence Dons Black Dress With Bondage-Style Theme, Sheer Bodice On Red Carpet

 Lawrence made her appearance at the Lincoln Center wearing a black gown with a bondage-style high-neck and sheer bodice, Daily Mail reports.
 It also had a full skirt with ruched detailing.

 The sheer bodice exuded a dramatic effect with the cleavage-baring design.
-Jennifer had a nude bra under the fabric, but wasn’t obvious at first glance.
+Jennifer had a nude bra under the fabric but wasn’t obvious at first glance.
 Her hair was swept up into a bun that sat high atop her head.

 The 27-year-old accessorized the look with emerald drop earrings and diamond earrings with matching rings.
 The Hunger Games star opted for a dark smoky eye and heavy eyeliner.
-He red lipstick and rouge cheeks packed a powerful punch, tying the bold theme together.
+Her red lipstick and rouge cheeks packed a powerful punch, tying the bold theme together.
 She posed for photographers with her hands placed seductively on her hips while giving the cameras a smoldering expression.

 Jennifer Lawrence was joined on the red carpet with Red Sparrow co-stars, Joely Richardson and Mary Louise Parker.

-Last week the actress made headlines for wearing a Versace dress that did little to cover her up in London’s freezing temperatures.
-While her male co-stars were bundled up in layered outfits, fans were dismayed at J-Law’s dress for the photo call.
+Last week, the actress made headlines for wearing a Versace dress that did little to cover her up in London’s freezing temperatures.
+While her male co-stars were bundled up in layered outfits, fans were dismayed at J-Law’s dress for the photocall.

 The dress had a high slit and was low-cut.